modyo/modyo-docs/docs/platform/channels/sites.md

 Indicates if your site should be allowed to be rendered in a `frame`, `iframe`, `embed` or `object`.
 * **DENY**: The site cannot be displayed in a frame.
-* **SAMEORIGIN**: The site can be displayed on the same domain .
+* **SAMEORIGIN**: The site can be displayed in frames with the same domain.

 ### X-Content-Type-Options

-Indicates that advertised MIME types in the `Content-Type` header must be followed to prevent MIME type sniffing.
+Indicates that declared MIME types in the `Content-Type` header must be observed to prevent MIME type sniffing.

 ### Content-Security-Policy

-Control what resources the browser is allowed to load for the site to mitigate cross site scripting and data injection attacks.
-The default value **allows to load resources from anywhere**, so it's important to design the right content cecurity Policy for your site.
+Control what resources the browser is allowed to load to the site to mitigate cross site scripting and data injection attacks.
+The default value **makes it possible to load resources from anywhere**, so it's important to design the right content security policy for your site.
-Specify your content security policy freely in text area, for a complete guide on how to write your policy see [Content Security Policy from MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).
+Specify your content security policy freely in text area.
+For a complete guide on how to write your policy see [Content Security Policy from MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).

 :::warning Warning